DerrickLJH2000/langgraph-voice-assistant/README.md

 └── appointment_agent.py     # Handles appointment logic and scheduling
 ```

 Ensure that the resources inside the `utils` folder are correctly placed for the application to locate product details and logos.

 ## Troubleshooting

 - **Voice Transcription Issues:**
-  Verify your OpenAI API key and ensure a stable internet connection if speech-to-text functionality is not performing as expected.
+  Verify that your OpenAI API key is valid and that your internet connection is stable if speech-to-text functionality is not performing as expected.

 - **Payment Processing Problems:**
-  Confirm your Stripe API key is correct and that you have created the required products in your Stripe dashboard.
-Also, check that your `products.json` file is correctly formatted.
+  Confirm your Stripe API key is correct, ensure you have created the required products in your Stripe dashboard, and verify the `products.json` file is correctly formatted.

 - **Missing API Keys:**
-  Make sure you have set all necessary API keys in `streamlit/secrets.toml`.
+  Ensure you have set all necessary API keys in your Streamlit secrets on the Cloud dashboard.
 Without these, certain features (like TTS or transcription) will not work.

 - **General Debugging:**
   Use the debug expander in the app to inspect the current state, which can provide insight into problems in workflow processing.

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository, make improvements, and submit a pull request.
-For any issues or suggestions, open an issue on the repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.